DaveBenham/VenomModules/README.md

 ## BENJOLIN OSCILLATOR
 ![Benjolin Oscillator module image](doc/BenjolinOsc.png)
 A complex chaotic oscillator emulating the oscillator and rungler components of a Benjolin.
-Connect a resonant state variable filter, and you have a complete functional Benjolin.
+It produces 7 outputs: 4 basic wave shapes (discounting FM), two varying width pulse outputs, and a stepped voltage output similar to a random sample & hold.
+Frequency range is very wide, from slow LFO rates to high audio rates.
+Connect a resonant filter with excellent ping characteristics, and you have a complete functional Benjolin.

 The Benjolin was invented by Rob Horkijk in 2009.
 It is a non-traditional / experimental electronic musical instrument that uses a small number of simple circuits and a minimal number of knobs to create an astonishing range of sounds and patterns.
 Extensive use of feedback and cross-modulation makes the Benjolin a chaotic sound source, with the ability to create stable patterns as well.

+There have been many variations of the Benjolin, but the basic functional architecture is always the same - two oscillators, a specialized shift register construct called the Rungler, and a resonant state variable filter.
+This module is based on the Eurorack version 2 of the Benjolin created by After Later Audio in collaboration with Rob Hordijk.

-I would like to create a complete Benjolin module, but I do not have the kowledge to create a resonant filter worthy of the Benjolin.
+Some day I would like to create a complete Benjolin module, but I do not yet have the kowledge to program a resonant filter worthy of the Benjolin.
 So this module only includes the two oscillators and the Rungler.
-A separate filter module can be used in a patch to create a fully functioning Benjolin.

-There have been many variations of the Rungler.
-This module is based on the Eurorack version 2 of the Benjolin created by After Later Audio in collaboration with Rob Hordijk.
+A complete fully functioning Benjolin patch can be created by pairing the Benjolin Oscillator with a resonant filter module.

 The module is arranged in three vertical sections: OSC1, OSC2, and RUNGLER.